eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The EUDI Wallet ecosystem is primarily designed to facilitate secure User identification and authentication at a high Level of Assurance (LoA) for various online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

-In this specific use case, a User employs their Wallet Unit to authenticate, in order to accessing online services.
+In this use case, a User employs their Wallet Unit to present some User attributes to a Relying Party, in order to access online services.
+Before presenting the attributes, the Wallet Unit authenticates the User.
 The User is particularly mindful of the privacy and security concerns associated with presenting person identification data (PID) online.
 Their primary goals include reliably identifying themselves to services that demand User identification while maintaining control over the presentation of their personal data.

 Instead of using their PID to authenticate to online services, a User can also use a pseudonym provided by their Wallet Unit.
 See [Section 2.5](#25-pseudonyms).